thex3family/thex3family-website/public/content/unlock-your-potential/principles/master-your-emotions/index.md

 ## How to Master Your Emotions

-Here are some practical ways to incorporate this principle into daily life:
+Here are some practical ways to apply this principle:

 ### 1. Pause and Identify the Emotion
    - Instead of reacting immediately, take a moment to name what you’re feeling.